 This area of study has grown from the need to understand how computing impacts all aspects of science, industry, government, and social interaction.
 Studying informatics gives students the opportunity to explore and develop their computing abilities, while benefiting from the breadth of a liberal arts and sciences education.

-View a PDF version of the health science informatics program requirements.
+View a PDF version of the web and mobile informatics program requirements.

 Employers look for information technology professionals with skills in communication and problem solving in addition to computing skills like the analysis of information systems, programming, web development, project management, and more.

-Career opportunities for health science informatics majors include:
+Career opportunities for web and mobile informatics majors include:

 - database administrator